vri3698/Data_Analytics/README.md

 ## Course Description

 ### Purpose
-The course aimed to equip students with practical knowledge of using Python for extracting insights from data.
+The course aimed to gain practical knowledge of using Python for extracting insights from data.
 It covered a wide array of topics, including Python basics, web scraping, data cleaning, machine learning, deep learning, text mining, and network analysis.

 ### Technical Skills Emphasized
 - Python programming for data analysis